Shubhra2026/hotel-booking-demand/README.md

 ## 🚀 Conclusion
 These insights allow for a better understanding of booking strategies and customer intent, which can be used to optimize operational management.

----
-*Created as part of the Data Analyst Program.*